jpgmv1998/reproducible_paper_template/randomReferences.md

 [Spatial Data Science](https://keen-swartz-3146c4.netlify.app/) - The book aims at data scientists who want to get a grip on using spatial data in their analysis.
 To exemplify how to do things, it uses R.

-[R: Uma Introdução Para Economistas](https://danmrc.github.io/R-para-Economistas/) - introduction to R for economists (portuguese reference) - author: @danmrc
+[R: Uma Introdução Para Economistas](https://danmrc.github.io/R-para-Economistas/) - introduction to R for economists (portuguese reference)

 ## Econometrics